Balancing Efficiency and Ethics: The Benefits and Risks of Using AI for Proposal Writing

 In other words, think of ChatGPT as a proposal writing intern.
 It can deliver, but the output will only be as good as the direction and oversight it receives.

-Plus, knowing how to work with AI and give it useful prompts will be a sought-after skill.
+Plus, knowing how to work with AI and give it useful prompts will be one of the most sought-after proposal writing skills.
 As AI becomes a more regular tool in our working lives, a skill gap will surface that divides the proposal management workforce.

 By using ChatGPT for proposals now, you’ll know how to vet AI-created content, and can guide others on how to use it.